 SAS University Edition is a free version of SAS Studio that runs on most popular operating systems (Windows, Macs, Linux).
 While it does not require use of WPI's VPN, SAS University Edition does require use of a virtual machine, such as Oracle's Virtual Box (which is also free).
 For complete instructions on downloading and installing SAS University Edition, visit this site.
-Unfortunately, while some of the SAS procedures that we will use in this course will run on SAS University Edition, the procedures in SAS/QC, the main quality control component of SAS, will not.
+All of the SAS procedures and code that we will use in this course will run on SAS University Edition, though the interface will be a bit different than that of SAS 9.4.